jopemachine/alfred-chrome-workflow/README.md

 If your browser is based on `chromium`, you can manually specify `browser_dir` for your browser path.

-This could be useful when you use not supported browsers but, which based on chromium.
+This could be useful when you use unsupported browsers (Note that the browser should be based on chromium).

+`browser` option is ignored if `browser_dir` is specified.

 * **exclude_domains**